-I verified my connection, but am still offline.
+I am still offline.
 What should I do next?
+Reboot Equipment.

-- Reboot your equipment by unplugging the power cords for the router and Power Over Ethernet box from the surge protector outlets.
+- Reboot your equipment by unplugging the power cords for the router and Power Over Ethernet box from the electrical outlet/power strip.

 - At this point, the reboot process is complete.
 Verify that you are connected to your personal Wi-Fi network and attempt to access the internet.